 About the garden

 Ainay-le-Vieil gardens are from three different periods: Renaissance water gardens, ancient architectural enclosures built for fruit production and contemporary gardens.
-They have been classified as historical monument and “remarkable” gardens by the French Ministry of Culture.
+They have been classified as historical monuments and 'remarkable' gardens by the French Ministry of Culture.

-In front of the Renaissance pavilions, the rose garden with its numerous varieties of old roses and rose banks invading the trees and the Renaissance Pavilions offers a profusion of colours and perfumes.
-A collection of about 200 varieties outline the history of the rose, starting with the simple hawthorn found in our thickets.
-Roses of Provins and Damask roses were then introduced after crusades and other travels.
+In front of the Renaissance Pavilions, the rose garden with its numerous varieties of old roses and rose banks invades the trees and the Renaissance Pavilions offer a profusion of colours and perfumes.
+A collection of about 160 varieties outline the history of the rose, starting with the simple hawthorn found in our thickets.
+Roses of Provins and Damask roses were then introduced after the crusades and other travels.
 Imported later from Asia, the famous tea rose gave birth to the current hybrids, scented until autumn.

-We walk along the canals surrounding the "Square Island" boarded with high palisades of hornbeams and arrive at the "Chartreuses", old architectural enclosures originally built to ensure the best quality of the fruits.
+Walk along the canals surrounding the 'Carré en l'île' boarded with high palisades of hornbeams and arrive at the 'Chartreuses', old architectural enclosures originally built to ensure the best quality of the fruits.
 Made of five different rooms equal in size, they are linked by a series of arcades and each one is a different type of garden: a mixed-border, a regular orchard with espaliers, a medieval meditation garden, a renaissance cloister and a formal boxwood garden.

-A remarkable characteristic of the gardens of Ainay-le-Vieil is the omnipresence of the water and the sophisticated use made of it.
-At first used in the moat to defend the castle, afterwards used for its beauty and the pleasure of the eye when regularised in canals around the "Square Island" and the Renaissance Pavilions, it is finally used for the mill fall before ending in the river Cher.
+A remarkable characteristic of the gardens of Ainay-le-Vieil is the omnipresence of the water and its sophisticated use made of it.
+At first used in the moat to defend the castle, afterwards used for its beauty and the pleasure of the eye when regularised in canals around the 'Carré en l'île' and the Renaissance Pavilions, it is finally used for the mill fall before ending in the river Cher.